-LIN Cuiding principles on The LIN Cuiding principles on Dusiness and Llumon Dights are a set of UN Guiding principles on The UN Guiding principles on Business and Human Rights are a set of Business and Human guidelines for States and companies to prevent, address and remedy Rights human rights abuses committed in business operations.
-The guidelines Custo in oble Development were endorsed by the UN Human Rights Council in June 2011.
-Sustainable Development The UN Sustainable Development Goals (SDGs) are a set of 17 global Goals (SDGs) goals and a universal call to action to end poverty, protect the planet and ensure prosperity.
+UN Guiding principles on The UN Guiding principles on Business and Human Rights are a set of Business and Human guidelines for States and companies to prevent, address and remedy Rights human rights abuses committed in business operations.
+The guidelines Ngrics were endorsed by the UN Human Rights Council in June 2011.
+Sustainable Dovelenment The UN Sustainable Development Goals (SDGs) are a set of 17 global Sustainable Development Goals (SDGs) goals and a universal call to action to end poverty, protect the planet and NAsia with a surroad ensure prosperity.
 Majority owned A company whose shares are 50% or more owned by a member of the subsidiary Lion Group.
-First tier supplier First tier suppliers are those with contractual relationship with Lion or one of its majority owned subsidiaries.
+First tier supplier First tier suppliers are those with contractual relationship with Lion or Harland and a shall one of its majority owned subsidiaries.
 Upstream value chain For Lion upstream value chain includes all activities upstream of our manufacturing sites including production and supply of raw materials, any processing of raw materials before it is supplied to us as well as activities such as storage, transport and shipping.
 Sedex The Supplier Ethical Data Exchange (Sedex) is an online data sharing platform enabling buyers, suppliers and auditors to store, share and report on social, ethical and environmental policies, practices and performance.
 SAQ Self-assessment questionnaire.
 Sedex has a set of questions tailored to industry sectors that suppliers complete and share with their customers to enable customers to assess suppliers based on their self- assessment.
 SAAS accredited Auditing companies accredited by the Social Accountability Accreditation Services (SAAS) to conduct SA8000 audits and certificates of compliance to the SA8000 Standard.
 BSCI authorised Audit companies authorized by the Business Social Compliance Initiative (BSCI) to conduct BSCI audits.
 Forced labour Forced labour refers to any form of indentured servitude such as the use of physical punishment, confinement, threats of violence as a method of discipline or control such as retaining employees' identification, passports, work permits or deposits as a condition of employment.
 Where the Supplier is using migrant or prison labourers under a legal framework, Lion Pty Ltd must be made aware to review appropriate documentation maintained by the Supplier.
 ILO The International Labour Organisation (ILO) is a United Nations agency dealing with labour issues, setting international labour standards, developing policies programs to promote decent work opportunities for all.
-The ILO has 187 member states (including Australia and New Recruitment fees Zealand).
-A set fee or a percentage of income demanded from workers by a Neu ultinellit lees Child Jahour labour recruitment agent for job placement.
-Child labour refers to work that: Child labour is mentally, physically, or morally harmful to children; can negatively affect their mental, physical, or social development, and interferes with their schooling: by depriving them of the opportunity to attend school;
+The ILO has 187 member states (including Australia and New Zealand).
+Recruitment fees A set fee or a percentage of income demanded from workers by a labour recruitment agent for job placement.
+Child labour Child labour refers to work that: • is mentally, physically, or morally harmful to children; can negatively affect their mental, physical, or social development, and interferes with their schooling: by depriving them of the enperturity to attend school. by depriving them of the opportunity to attend school;